What Is School Abuse?

 Under Title IX, sexual assault and sexual harassment are considered forms of sex discrimination.
 As a target of sexual misconduct, the victim is denied his or her civil rights to equal and free access to education.
 The provisions of Title IX work to correct discrimination experienced by a sexual assault victim.

 A Title IX complaint will result in the school conducting a student misconduct investigation.
 This investigation is separate from a criminal investigation.
-Some school districts may have a Title IX coordinator to look into complaints.
+Some school districts or colleges may have a Title IX coordinator to look into complaints.

 Report abuse to your local enforcement agency – You can report an incident of sexual harassment, assault or abuse to your local law enforcement agency.
 Reporting abuse is not the same as filing a lawsuit.
 However, reporting abuse could lead to a criminal investigation, depending on the circumstances of the incident.